Congress, NCP slam Centre over I-T raids on Kashyap, Taapsee | Politics

 ''Central agencies like the ED, CBI and Income Tax are being used to target those who take an anti-government stand and speak against the policies of the regime,'' Malik told reporters outside Vidhan Bhavan in south Mumbai.

 ''The premises of Anurag Kashyap and Pannu have been raided.
 Both were raising their voices against the Modi government.
-This action has been carried out to suppress their voices,'' said Malik.
+This action has been carried out to suppress their voices,'' said the NCP leader.

 Interacting with media persons separately outside Vidhan Bhavan, PWD Minister Chavan said the raids are not something new.